fullstackleo777/parrot-os-fine-tuning/add-exfat-to-gparted.md

 ### 3. Check for Any Additional Dependencies

 In some cases, additional libraries might be required.
-Install **dosfstools** (though it's mostly for FAT32 and VFAT, it could help):
+Install **dosfstools** (though it's mostly for FAT32 and VFAT, it could help)

 ```bash
 sudo apt install dosfstools